galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >
 > ## Count on many species are taken into account in the dataset your are using
 > As the dataset is important and countains manw informations, you want to know if the data are about only one species or > > > more.
-> 1. Click on `compter le nombre d'occurence de chaque enrégistrement`.
+> 1. Search for the tool `compter le nombre d'occurence de chaque enrégistrement`.
-> * Selct "column 1".
+> * Select "column 1".
 > * Délimité par "tabulation".
 > * "Avec la valeur la plus présente en premier.
 > 2. Inspect the file by clicking on the `eye` icon to check how many species are taken into account.